 How long will it take for braces to straighten my teeth?

-Most orthodontic braces take between 6 months and 2 years in order to straighten crooked teeth, one of the real advantages of Invisalign is that the whole treatment is calculated at the beginning and you receive a 3-D virtual simulation of what your teeth will look like once treatment is complete.
+Most orthodontic braces, such as invisible or clear braces, take between 6 months and 2 years in order to straighten crooked teeth, one of the real advantages of Invisalign is that the whole treatment is calculated at the beginning and you receive a 3-D virtual simulation of what your teeth will look like once treatment is complete.
 At the beginning of treatment you will be told exactly how long the treatment should take assuming you wear the aligners for the required amount of time each day.

 Latest posts by Shrik Kotecha (see all)